Evan1115/Evan1115/README.md

 - 👋 Hi, I’m @Evan1115
 - 👀 I’m interested in Web development and mobile development
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Angular and Springboot
 - 💞️ I’m looking to apply my skill and knowledge on the real world project!

 <!---